 Addressing underlying emotions and trauma was instrumental in my ultimate ability to begin healing.
 Unfortunately, it required digging into painful memories.
 This can be a slow and arduous process, especially when deep, complicated emotions are involved.

-If you would like to read more about my roller coaster ride through debilitating pain, stay tuned for my memoir, Defying Gravity: An Athlete's Journey of Healing from Chronic Myofascial Pain.
-For more snippets of my story, you can follow my blog.
+If you would like to read more about my roller coaster ride through debilitating pain, read my memoir, The Invisible Key: Unlocking the Mystery of My Chronic Pain.
+For more snippets of my story, you can also follow my blog.
 Otherwise, click here to find books containing personal stories that have given me hope.